huttongrabiel/Bank/README.md

 * Create GNUMakefile so that we can compile with make and not the weird g++ compilation process
 * Build a check system for deposit or withdrawl question that only allows those two answers and asks agains if not given that one or the other

-# WARNING
-It does not work at all right now, don't even bother cloning it.